Swiss voters reject bid to curb EU freedom of movement — TV projection | DW | 27.09.2020

 Public broadcaster SRF projected that 63% of voters had voted against the motion, versus 37% who turned out in support.

-Sunday's referendum was initiated by the populist Swiss People's Party (SVP), which said that current regulations allow for an average of 75,000 EU citizens per year to enter, leading to overpopulation, rising housing costs and a strained welfare system.
+Sunday's referendum had been initiated by the populist Swiss People's Party (SVP), which said that current regulations allow for an average of 75,000 EU citizens per year to enter, leading to overpopulation, rising housing costs and a strained welfare system.

 Read more: Half of Germans abroad in Europe stay in Austria, Switzerland